riverbed/Riverbed-Community-Toolkit/Aternity/Remediation/Readme.md

-# Remediation scripts
+# Windows Scripts Library

-In this repo, you will be able to find examples of Remediation scripts for Windows devices, shared by the Riverbed Community
+In this repository part of the (Riverbed Community Toolkit)[https://github.com/riverbed/Riverbed-Community-Toolkit], you will find some scripts shared by the (Riverbed Community)[Riverbed Community] for Automation, Remediation and Device Healing for Windows.

 Related links: